teng2015/vue-ui-kit/README.md

 This may take several minutes.
 Behind the scenes it will also call `bower install`.
 You should find two new folders in your project.

  - `node_modules` - contains the npm packages for the gulp tasks and frontend dependencies.
- - `bower_components` - contains frontend packages that cannot install by npm.
+ - `bower_components` - contains frontend packages that cannot be installed by npm.

 ### Start Developing